-For static sealing, weather stripping with an adhesive back stripping is available.
+For static sealing, weather stripper with an adhesive back stripping is available.
 This closed cell foam is available in a medium-density neoprene blend and provides good oil and aging resistance.
-In addition to weight and dimensions, product specifications for standard rubber weather stripping include quantity per coil.
+In addition to weight and dimensions, product specifications for standard rubber weather stripper include quantity per coil.
 Other sizes and rubber compounds can be supplied upon request.

 Standard sealing products are recommended for static environments but not for dynamic applications, such as doors that are opened and closed repeatedly.
 Environments with changing weather conditions and temperatures may also require dynamic seals.
-Examples include weather stripping for commercial buildings and door seals for electronic enclosures.
+Examples include weather stripper for commercial buildings and door seals for electronic enclosures.er

 Rubber seals for heating, ventilation and air conditioning (HVAC) systems must be able to withstand to hot and cold temperatures, too.
 Exposure to ultraviolet (UV) light, wind and weather can also create sealing challenges.

 Often, the materials that are used in standard weather stripper form a static seal.
 Because these compounds aren’t designed for dynamic sealing, they may demonstrate poor compression set recovery with repeated opening and closing.
 This can cause improper sealing or even seal failure with commercial doors, the doors to mobile equipment such as snow plows, and the doors for electronic enclosures.
 Winters can be tough, but remember that summertime conditions can cause sealing challenges, too.